-Beavers to be reintroduced at Valewood in the South Downs
+Beavers to be reintroduced in the South Downs

-A beaver reintroduction programme has been licensed for Valewood, on the National Trust’s Black Down estate in the South Downs.
-The reintroduction will take place in Spring 2020 as part of the Wilder Valewood project.
+A beaver reintroduction programme has been licensed for the National Trust’s Black Down estate in the South Downs.

-The project is generously supported by the Black Down and Hindhead Supporters of the National Trust, who have launched an appeal to raise £50,000 to enable the reintroduction to take place.
+The project is generously supported by local donors through the Black Down and Hindhead Supporters of the National Trust, whose appeal raised £50,000 to enable the reintroduction to take place.
 The project is also supported by a grant of £68,866 from Viridor Credits Environmental Company through the Landfill Communities Fund Scheme.

 Having once been widespread around the British Isles, beavers became extinct in the UK in the 16th century.
 Small populations have been re-established by UK conservationists in recent years.
-Now these fascinating mammals are being given a whole new start in a healthy environment at Valewood, on a stream that forms the border of West Sussex and Surrey.
+Now these fascinating mammals are being given a whole new start in a healthy environment.

 " Beavers are nature’s water engineers and create remarkable wetland habitats that benefit a host of species."

-David Elliott, National Trust Lead Ranger for Valewood, said: “Beavers are nature’s water engineers and create remarkable wetland habitats that benefit a host of species.
+David Elliott, National Trust Lead Ranger, said: “Beavers are nature’s water engineers and create remarkable wetland habitats that benefit a host of species.
 We have a really exciting few years ahead of us.
 There are just a handful of sites in the British Isles that have reintroduced beavers.
 This is a new approach in managing wetland sites for wildlife, using natural process as a tool.

 We are working in collaboration with expert beaver ecologists Derek Gow and Roisin Campbell-Palmer.
-A UK-born breeding pair will be reintroduced in a secure, fenced enclosure on the small streams at Valewood, where they will start to engineer the habitat for us.
+UK-born beavers will be reintroduced in a secure, fenced enclosure on small streams, where they will start to engineer the habitat for us.

 " As a conservation charity it’s vital that we lead by example in helping to protect the environment and champion sustainable practices."

 Jane Cecil, General Manager for the South Downs said: “As a conservation charity it’s vital that we lead by example in helping to protect the environment and champion sustainable practices.
-Our roots are in the South Downs – the National Trust’s co-founder Robert Hunter lived a stone’s throw from Valewood.
+Our roots are in the South Downs – the National Trust’s co-founder Robert Hunter lived close by.
 These precious places in the South Downs have been entrusted to us and we want to do the very best for them and their wildlife.”

-Bob Daniels, spokesperson for the Black Down and Hindhead Supporters fundraising appeal said: “Your donation will enable us to bring these captivating animals to Valewood, in an innovative conservation project, which is among the first of its kind for the National Trust.
+Bob Daniels, spokesperson for the Black Down and Hindhead Supporters fundraising appeal said: “Your donations have enable us to bring these captivating animals here, in an innovative conservation project.
 The project is a great example of the things we can do locally to positively influence species decline, which is sadly an increasingly prominent feature of global headlines.”

-The plans, approved by Natural England, will see these fascinating mammals released into enclosed areas at both Valewood in the South Downs and Holnicote on the edge of Exmoor in Somerset in spring 2020.
+The plans, approved by Natural England, see these fascinating mammals released into enclosed areas in both the South Downs and the edge of Exmoor in Somerset.

-These two beaver introductions will be the first made by the National Trust, linking to its ambitions to create priority habitats for nature and to increase the diversity of species and wildlife numbers on the land in our care.
+These two beaver introductions are the first made by the National Trust, linking to its ambitions to create priority habitats for nature and to increase the diversity of species and wildlife numbers on the land in our care.